JustinLove/ohol-map/notes.md

       - esp start of random age
   - functional conversion
     - permitted biomes were biome indexes not ids
-    - could use 'time' as state instead of two part type?
     - end time for maplog selection
 - use changing object layers to avoid visual flashing?
 - server dependant